 ABSTRACT:

-Neural stem cells have the potential to produce different types of neural cells through self-renewal and differentiation, and they are the cellular basis for the complex structures and functions of the brain.
-Neural stem and progenitor cells (NSPCs) are located in specialized niches in vivo and can be isolated and expanded in vitro; furthermore, they may serve as an important resource for cell transplantation in repairing brain damage.
-However, NSPCs are heterogeneous and not clearly defined or purified due to a lack of specific cell surface markers at the molecular level.
+Neural stem and progenitor cells (NSPCs) are the cellular basis for the complex structures and functions of the brain.
+They are located in specialized niches in vivo and can be isolated and expanded in vitro, serving as an important resource for cell transplantation to repair brain damage.
+However, NSPCs are heterogeneous and not clearly defined at the molecular level or purified due to a lack of specific cell surface markers.
 The protocol presented, which has been previously reported, combines a neural-endothelial co-culture system with a metabolic glycan labeling method to identify the surface sialoglycoproteome of primary NSPCs.
-The NSPC-endothelial co-culture system allows expansion of primary NSPCs in vitro, generating a sufficient number of NSPCs for sialoglycan labeling using an unnatural sialic acid metabolic reporter with bioorthogonal functional groups.
-By comparing the sialoglycoproteome from an endothelial co-culture expanded NSPCs and differentiated neural culture, we identify a list of membrane proteins that are enriched in NSPCs.
+The NSPC-endothelial co-culture system allows self-renewal and expansion of primary NSPCs in vitro, generating a sufficient number of NSPCs.
+Sialoglycans in cultured NSPCs are labeled using an unnatural sialic acid metabolic reporter with bioorthogonal functional groups.
+By comparing the sialoglycoproteome from self-renewing NSPCs expanded in an endothelial co-culture with differentiating neural culture, we identify a list of membrane proteins that are enriched in NSPCs.
 In detail, the protocol involves: 1) set-up of an NSPC-endothelial co-culture and NSPC differentiating culture; 2) labeling with azidosugar per-O-acetylated N-azidoacetylmannosamine (Ac4ManNAz); and 3) biotin conjugation to modified sialoglycan for imaging after fixation of neural culture or protein extraction from neural culture for mass spectrometry analysis.
 Then, the NSPC-enriched surface marker candidates are selected by comparative analysis of mass spectrometry data from both the expanded NSPC and differentiated neural cultures.
-This protocol is highly sensitive in its identification of membrane proteins of low abundance in the starting materials, and it can be applied to marker discovery in other systems with appropriate modifications.
+This protocol is highly sensitive for identifying membrane proteins of low abundance in the starting materials, and it can be applied to marker discovery in other systems with appropriate modifications.

 INTRODUCTION:

 Neural stem cells are defined as a multipotent cell population that can self-renew to maintain a stem cell pool and differentiate into neurons and glia.
-They are the majority cell type in the nervous system and may offer great therapeutic potential in regenerative medicine through cell transplantation into diseased and injured brains1,2.
+They are the major cell types in the nervous system and may offer great therapeutic potential in regenerative medicine through cell transplantation into diseased and injured brains1,2.
 As development proceeds, the neural stem cell population becomes heterogenous3,4, and the proportion of neural stem cells in the brain gradually decreases5.
-Generally speaking, neural stem cells and other neural progenitor cells, collectively called neural stem and progenitor cells (NSPCs), are located in the germinal zones, ventricular zone, and subventricular zone in mice6.
-In the embryonic brain, neural stem cells generate neurons directly or indirectly through intermediate progenitor cells (IPCs), and in some species through outer subventricular zone progenitors (oRGs)7,8.
+Generally speaking, embryonic neural stem cells and other neural progenitor cells, collectively called neural stem and progenitor cells (NSPCs), are located in the germinal zones, the ventricular zone, and the subventricular zone in mice6.
+In the embryonic brain, neural stem cells generate neurons directly or indirectly through intermediate progenitor cells (IPCs), and in some species through the outer subventricular zone progenitors (oRGs)7,8.
 The specific molecular signature, morphology, location in the stem cell niche, and differentiation potential all determine the role of each subtype in brain organogenesis and clinical applications9.
 However, the currently available cell surface markers cannot unequivocally discriminate and purify different subtypes of NSPCs, limiting the understanding and utilization of these subtypes.

 The identification of primary NSPCs surface markers is limited by three major hurdles.
-The first one is the limited cell number of NSPCs in the tissue, making it hard to prepare cell surface protein samples for common mass spectrometry analysis.
-The second limitation is the difficulty producing pure cell subtypes for generating subtype-specific membrane protein data.
+The first one is the limited cell number of NSPCs in the tissue, making it difficult to prepare cell surface protein samples for common mass spectrometry analysis.
+The second limitation is the difficulty in producing pure cell subtypes for generating subtype-specific membrane protein data.
 Finally, the third challenge is the low ratio of cell surface proteins in whole cell proteins, which hampers their detection sensitivities by mass spectrometry analysis.